Ethiopian historiography: Manuscripts

 Aside from epigraphy, Aksumite historiography also includes the manuscript textual tradition.
 Some of the earliest Ethiopian illuminated manuscripts include translations of the Bible into Ge'ez, such as the Garima Gospels that were written between the 4th and 7th centuries and imitated the Byzantine style of manuscript art.
-The Aksum Collection containing a Ge'ez codex that provides chronologies for the diocese and episcopal sees of the Coptic Orthodox Church of Alexandria in Roman Egypt was compiled between the 5th and 7th centuries.
+The Aksumite Collection is a Ge'ez codex, likely originally compiled between the 5th and 7th centuries, that covers areas of canon law, liturgy, the history of Egypt in the fourth and fifth centuries, and the history of church councils, including chronologies for the diocese and episcopal sees of the Coptic Orthodox Church of Alexandria in Roman Egypt.
 These texts reveal how the Aksumites viewed history through the narrow lens of Christian chronology, but their early historiography was perhaps also influenced by non-Christian works, such as those from the Kingdom of Kush, the Ptolemaic dynasty of Hellenistic Egypt, and the Yemenite Jews of the Himyarite Kingdom.

 Medieval historiography

 The Church of Saint George, Lalibela and a panel painting inside depicting Saint George slaying a dragon; it is one of eleven monumental rock-hewn churches built in Lalibela, Ethiopia, allegedly under Zagwe-dynasty ruler Gebre Mesqel Lalibela (r.
 1185–1221), while archaeology reveals the religious structures to have been built between the 10th and early 13th centuries.